Common questions about Home Loans

 Q: What is the First Home Owner Grant?

 The First Home Owner Grant scheme provides a grant to first homeowners.
 It is a one-off payment to assist eligible first home owners with purchase or construction costs.
-Currently the grant is $7,000.
+Currently the grant is $nil, for established properties and $10,000 for new builds.
 This amount is in addition to any reduced or waived purchase stamp duty costs.
-Stamp Duty is waived for approved first home buyers on purchasers up to $500k and this stamp duty is reduced for purchases between $500k and $600k.
+Stamp Duty is waived for approved first home buyers on purchasers up to $430k and this stamp duty is reduced for purchases between $430k and $530k.

 Q: How do I know if I am eligible for the First Home Owner Grant?